dejanbatanjac/dejanbatanjac.github.io/_posts/2021-07-27-Self-supervised.md

 That's because people rely on prior knowledge of how the world works.
 This prior knowledge is what is known as **common sense**.

-Self-supervised learning is a way to learn the  **common sense** as explained in the article.
+In this context self-supervised learning is simple a way to learn the  **common sense**.

-Self-supervised learning together with semi-supervised learning are currently popular approaches in machine learning.
+Both self-supervised and semi-supervised learning are currently hot trends in machine learning.

-The rise of non-supervised learning in Word2Vec and GloVE brought BERT as a self-supervised learning model.
+For instance the rise of non-supervised learning in Word2Vec and GloVE somehow brought BERT as a self-supervised learning model which addresses the problems Word2Vec and GloVE have.

+Word2Vec will generate the same vector for each word from the dictionary.
+The problem is then when we use homonyms or multiple-meaning words.

+BERT will generate different vectors for the same word being used in two different contexts, so it fixes the problems with homonyms.

+GloVe is very similar to Word2Vec and one may perform better than other just based on a dataset of choice.

-Today, the NLP trend is either self-supervised or semi-supervised: RoBERTa, XLM-R, GPT-2, GPT-3, T5, etc.
+Today, the NLP trend is either self-supervised or semi-supervised if we consider the dominant models such as: RoBERTa, XLM-R, GPT-2, GPT-3, T5, etc.

 ## What is self-supervised learning?